-- Directors who have met their equity ownership requirement are no longer eligible to receive their cash compensation in (1) DSUs. - Eligible directors received all or part of their fees in DSUs as described below.
-The amount shown reflects the aggregate (2) of the amounts credited to such directors' DSU accounts on the dates for payment of directors' fees during 2023, and is valued in Canadian dollars. - (3) Amounts shown, except for Mr. Donald Lang, reflect dividend equivalents credited in the form of DSUs on the DSUs awarded in 2023. - (4) The amount shown for Mr. Donald Lang is his salary as Executive Chairman of the Company. - (5) Compensation was paid to Mr. Donald Lang in his capacity as an officer of the Company. - (6) Amount shown is the bonus earned by Mr. Donald Lang as Executive Chairman of the Company. - (7) Mr. Alan Horn ceased to be a director on January 16, 2023. - Ms. Alexander and Mr. Tessier became directors on February 1, 2023 and December 1, 2023, respectively.
-(8)
+- Directors who have met their equity ownership requirement are no longer eligible to receive their cash compensation in - Eligible directors received all or part of their fees in DSUs as described below.
+The amount shown reflects the aggregate of the amounts credited to such directors' DSU accounts on the dates for payment of directors' fees during 2024, and is valued in Canadian dollars. - Amounts shown, except for Mr. Donald Lang, reflect dividend equivalents credited in the form of DSUs on the DSUs - The amount shown for Mr. Donald Lang is his salary as Executive Chairman of the Company. - (5) Compensation was paid to Mr. Donald Lang in his capacity as an officer of the Company. - Amount shown is the bonus earned by Mr. Donald Lang as Executive Chairman of the Company. - Mr. Muzyka ceased to be a director on May 9, 2024. - Mr. Nyland became a director on September 12, 2024, and ceased to be a director on February 18, 2025.